ManimCommunity/manim/docs/source/installation/macos.rst

 For the sake of simplicity, the following instructions assume that you have the popular `package manager Homebrew <https://brew.sh>`__ installed.
-While you can certainly also install all dependencies without it, using Homebrew makes the process very easy.
+While you can certainly also install all dependencies without it, using Homebrew makes the process much easier.

-In case you want to use Homebrew but do not have it installed yet, please follow `Homebrew's installation instructions <https://docs.brew.sh/Installation>`__.
+If you want to use Homebrew but do not have it installed yet, please follow `Homebrew's installation instructions <https://docs.brew.sh/Installation>`__.

 .. note::